jigyansudas09/chess-coach-ai/README.md

 ```

-###this is a chess-coach-system that intends to make you feel chess.Once a Grandmaster was a beginner.
+<small>This is a chess-coach-system that intends to make you feel chess.
+Once a Grandmaster was a beginner.</small>